Welcome to the Drama Subject Guide

-Most of our journal articles are available in digital format, although we do keep older print journals in the Forum Library.
+Most of our journal articles are available in digital format.
+Older print journals are kept in the Forum Library.

-Full text access allows you to view or download the entire journal article from that database.
+- Full text = view or download the entire journal article

-Abstract only access provides a summary of the content of a journal article and in many cases, links out to full-text sources held digitally in our collections.
+- Abstract only = provides a summary of a journal article.
+Often links out to the full-text held elsewhere in our collections.

 The University has access to an extensive range of online primary source materials, including filmed performances, theatre ephemera and play texts.